SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 description: "in which Straud talks to Tomas about the future"
 tags: [skit, fpmcmain-kevin, act-viii]
 published: true
-lastmod: 2025-02-10 09:50
+lastmod: 2025-02-10 11:10
 ---
 [//]: # ( 02/08/25  -added)
 [//]: # ( 02/09/25  -still typing)
 [//]: # ( 02/10/25  -finished typing)

 *****
 <br><i>No one had ever taught me to cook.
-When I was a child, my mother brought me meals, and the whole process remained a mystery to me.
-When I became a vampire, I took vitae from Earth's creatures, and I was a thief, but I never committed murder.
+When I was a child, my mother brought me meals already prepared, and the whole process remained a mystery to me.
+When I became a vampire, I took vitae from Earth's creatures, and I was a thief, but never committed murder.
 The Blood warmed me, and I needed no fire.
 But I could not live this way.
-When I resuccumbed to mortality, to the need to eat to survive, to... kill - it had been a difficult habit to acquire.</i>
+When I later resuccumbed to mortality, to the need to eat and breathe to survive, to... kill - it had been a difficult habit to acquire.</i>

 <i>Hunger was repetitive and persistent.
 It seemed to me that as soon as I was done with one meal, I needed another.
 And another.
-Yes, I suppose it had been that way under the vampiric Affliction, but it had not seemed so crude.
-So often I had to remove myself from whatever I was doing to satisfy this base need.
+Yes, I suppose it had been that way under the vampiric Affliction, but it had not then seemed so crude.
+So often I had to remove myself from whatever I had been doing to satisfy this base need.
 And unlike the vitae, food left a lump in my stomach that slowed me, irritated me.
 I did not want to eat at first - my sense of taste was acute and easily perturbed; everything reminded me of rotting flesh.
 Textures were revolting and disgusted me.
-The pungent odors made me want to gag.</i>
+The pungent odors made me want to gag.
+I could not stand to see things overcooked or carbonized.</i>

 <i>Yes, in the early days I had eaten only as was strictly necessary.
 My mother, long inured to the tedium of consumption, stressed the importance of three square meals.
 I rebelled, struggling against the yoke, but ultimately knew I had no choice.
 When she saw me skipping meals, she tried to stuff me with rich, fattening foods.
 She seemed to slip cheese into every nook and cranny of the things she prepared.
 When that didn't work, she insisted on protein supplements and vitamins.
 The bland taste and mild smell of those pseudofoods was tolerable and I took on much-needed weight.
 It was all still too sweet, but I had to find something I did not feel an unholy crime against the realm of foodstuff.</i>

 <i>I hated the incessant need to chew and swallow.
-My teeth were sharp and I bit my cheeks in the same places over and over again.
+My teeth were sharp from disuse and I bit my cheeks in the same places over and over again.
 My teeth sang out in pain when a drink was too cold; my tongue was scalded from coffee others seemed to enjoy.
 I wanted to revolt, and yet, this is what I had chosen.
 This life was what I had wanted.
 I eventually fell into a rhythm.
 As my stamina and health improved, I stopped relying on my mother and began to cook for myself.
 At this, I had no natural gift and certainly no training.
 At first, my creations were barely edible, burnt on the outside and cold in the centers.
 As if in response to my mother's soulless but adequate meals, everything I forked into my mouth was overly-spiced and salty.</i>

 <i>I continued to improve.
 I remained thin - my stomach would protest angrily when it had reached capacity - and I still resented that I could never stray too far from the kitchen - but the whole annoyance had slowly become bearable.</i>